Funding

 Fellowships and Scholarships

 - Financial need will be determined by FAFSA for all U.S. students and will be based on available information at the time of the application.
+Students who do not demonstrate financial need according to their FAFSA but with extenuating circumstances may submit a detailed essay explaining their circumstances.
+These will be considered on a case-by-case basis.
 International students will establish need based on financial documentation submitted for immigration records and a letter from their parent/guardian describing the family financial situation.

 - All other grants and aid that are received and applied towards the international experience will be taken into consideration by the committee when considering awards.

-- Be a full-time undergraduate student with a GPA of 2.5 or higher and be in good disciplinary standing with the university.
+- Full-time undergraduate student in good disciplinary standing with the university

-- Share the results of their international experience with the campus community in a public forum (e.g., Stander Symposium, class presentation) upon their return to the U.S.
+- Share the results of their international experience with the campus community in a public forum (e.g., Human Rights Fellowship showcase, Stander Symposium, campus presentation) upon their return to the U.S.

-- Submit photos/videos and a brief written summary of their experience to the Human Rights Center at hrc@udayton.edu.
-These materials may be considered for publication on the Human Rights Center website.
+- Submit photos/videos and a brief blog of your experience to the Human Rights Center at hrc@udayton.edu, copying snabaneh1@udayton.edu, which will be published on the Human Rights Center website not more than one month after your planned trip.

-- Award received from other scholarship funds (E.g., Hull, CIP summer scholarship, and the Tobias Scholarship).
+- Award received from other scholarship funds (Hull, GIA summer scholarship, and the Tobias Scholarship).

 Linda C. Majka Fellowship